icecube/flarestack/README.md

 * matplotlib
 * numexpr

 All required dependencies can be found using the IceCube py2-v3 environment.
+They can collectively be installed with _pip install -r requirements.txt_.

 Once git cloned, you must edit the config.py file, and specify a directory for the storage and output of Flarestack.
 This should ideally be scratch space.
 You can then run setup.py.
 Check that the path specified is the correct one.